2022 Billboard Music Awards: Background

 The awards were preceded by the first-ever Billboard MusicCon, a 2-day music event sponsored by Smirnoff and held on May 13 and 14 at Area15 in Las Vegas.
 Participants comprised both artists and executives, and included industry managers such as Dina Sahim (Swedish House Mafia, French Montana), Alex DePersia (Pharrell Williams, Gracie Abrams), and Nelly Ortiz (DJ Khaled).
 International artists invited as guest speakers included Anitta, Burna Boy, Ukrainian singer Max Barskih, and Rauw Alejandro.
 Anitta, Shenseea, Ty Dolla Sign, Latto, and Machine Gun Kelly were among the performers.
 Panels held included discussions on the evolution of the music scene across genres and cultures, and women in music, among other related topics.

 Broadcast and viewership

 The show aired live on NBC and was also available for streaming on Peacock.
 It garnered the lowest viewership in the history of the ceremony, with 2.11 million viewers.
 The three-hour long broadcast earned an average 0.5 rating in the 18–49 demographic on NBC, dropping even lower than the previous year's 0.7 rating and 2.8 million audience.
+This later was surpassed but the next year’s event; which had lack of many viewers due to the ceremony being live streamed online.